You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Why do engineering leaders need developer metrics tools?

-Combined effectively, these metrics can offer more insight into process flows, revealing ways to optimize development cycles, reallocate resources, and streamline work.
+Meanwhile, these metrics can also offer more insight into process flows, revealing ways to optimize development cycles, reallocate resources, and streamline work.

-For instance, email marketing solution BigMailer.io saw a 20% increase in code maintainability scores after introducing a software developer analytics tool.
+For instance, back in 2024, email marketing solution BigMailer.io saw a 20% increase in code maintainability scores after introducing Code Climate’s developer analytics tool.
 Founder Lilia Tovbin reported that aggregating their data into user-friendly dashboards with actionable metrics made it easier to identify code issues, resulting in faster code reviews and less technical debt.

 What to look for in a software developer metrics solution